Gold IRA BlueprintForum

 19

-laura_sanchezπŸ’°Established (100-250k)Real Investorβœ“ Verifiedβ€’3 days ago
+laura_sanchezπŸ’°Established (100-250k)Real Investorβœ“ Verifiedβ€’about 2 months ago

 Excellent breakdown of why diversification within precious metals is so crucial!
 Your point about not viewing them as an either/or resonated with me.
 I've been slowly building my Gold IRA over the past three years, mostly gold, but I've been eyeing some silver options lately, especially with the current market movements.
 The Tax Calculator showed me exactly how much I could save on taxes by rolling over an old 401k into my Gold IRA, which was a huge motivator.
 My question is, for those of us in states like Texas with no state income tax, are there any other *less obvious* tax considerations we should be aware of when adding silver to a Gold IRA, beyond the federal level?
 I’m thinking more about potential future liquidation implications or even unexpected storage nuances.
 Thanks!